axelvaindal/HermesProject/README.md

 # Chronology

-<p>The chronology included below demonstrate the work done in a very short amount of time.
+<p>The chronology included below demonstrates the work done in a very short amount of time.
-Each part of the project has been represented inside.</p>
+<br />Each part of the project has been represented inside.</p>

 # Mind Map

 <p>A mind map is a diagram used to visually organize information.
-Often used during brainstorming session, Mind Map are particulary suited in order to understand concept and ideas during team sessions. </p>
+Often used during brainstorming session, Mind Maps are particulary suited in order to understand concept and ideas during team sessions. </p>

 <p>The Mind Map below shows the entire project area, with all particularities and was drawn during the opening